1986 - 1990

 “I was involved in a nasty incident outside the Hampstead Police Stn and suffered a number of head and other injuries.
 Apart from some recurring ill effects for about 3 months or so, I felt I'd got over it.
 Seemingly I hadn't, and the last 8-10 weeks have been difficult and made more so by an offer of an exhibition at short notice by Camden.”

-His retrospective toured to London's Swiss Cottage Art Gallery and just days before the show was due to close, a picture was slashed in an act of vandalism.
+In 1986, Ribeiro had a major retrospective at the New Walk Museum & Art Gallery.
+The exhibition then toured to London's Swiss Cottage Art Gallery and just days before the show was due to close, a picture was slashed in an act of vandalism.